 International Students Who Need a Student Visa

-To meet the on campus requirement, you study with us in the summer.
-The accelerated on-campus path is typically seven weeks, during which you complete the on-campus capstone.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
+To meet the on campus requirement, you complete the capstone over the summer.
+You can easily request an I-20 for the F-1 student visa through Harvard Summer School's seven-week session.
 For more details, see International Student Study Options for important visa information.

 To Complete Your Degree